SMIL-SPCRAS/ICCVW_25/README.md

   - --device / -d: Optional.
 Device ID for inference: 0, 1, etc. for specific CUDA GPU or -1 to use CPU (default)

 - `inference.py` – extract text embeddings and obtain text-based emotion predictions.
+Configure inference parameters in `configs/config.yaml`.